bbauska/Coursera-Bootstrap/readme.md

 Going to index.html and in the Jumbotron, we see this button in the Jumbotron there.

-To this button, I\'m going to add in a tooltip.
+To this button, I&apos;m going to add in a tooltip.

-Going into this button, what I will do now is simply go into the next line so that it\'s a bit more clear to write the code there and into this button, I\'m going to introduce the tooltip here.
+Going into this button, what I will do now is simply go into the next line so that it&apos;s a bit more clear to write the code there and into this button, I&apos;m going to introduce the tooltip here.

 After the button warning, I would say, data-toggle-tooltip, so you can see that the Javascript component coming into use here and then